About St. Constance

 During Fr.
 John's time with us, St. Constance was greatly blessed when Deacon Art Das stepped forward to work in the ministry with Fr.
 John for six years.
 Art was a man with a beautiful heart, a devoted husband and father of ten children.
 This family life background made him a very effective deacon as a homilist and spiritual guide.
 The Lord called him to his heavenly home on December 23, 1984.

 Deacon Joe Mouro

 St. Constance was blessed again in 1987 when Deacon Joe Mouro, after his ordination on September 14, started to serve with Fr.
 John.
 Deacon Joe was always ready and willing to do anything that was needed.
 He was especially dedicated to those in need.
-Deacon Joe has difficult health issues now, but joins us for mass when possible.
+Deacon Joe passed on June 11, 2015.

 Fr.
 Bob Lab, S.J.